ONSgeo/Area_Classification/README.md

    - Select data from 2022
    - Select data by location - Local authority (CA2019) - 'Select all'
    - Use the Search function to find the table IDs listed below
-   - Click the table settings top right, and select 'display as percentages'
+   - Click the 'Table Settings' button in the top right of the table viewer, and select 'Display as percentages' -> 'Row'
-   - Then use the dropdown to the left of the Download table button to select 'Comma Separated Value (.csv)'
+   - Then use the dropdown to the left of the 'Download table' button to select 'Comma Separated Value (.csv)'
    - Click 'Download table':

 | table_ID |	table_name |	country |